dovahcrow/deribit-rs/README.md

 [btc]: https://img.shields.io/keybase/btc/dovahcrow.svg?style=flat-square

-This is experimental and currently under heavy development.
-Use at your own risk.
+Use this library for trading at your own risk.

-This library uses Rust nightly features extensively like async/await and futures api.
-You need a nightly Rust to make it run.

 The current plan is to only implement the websocket communication, which includes call api through websocket and websocket subscription.
 I will first implement these APIs used for my own trading purpose, however, if you want some APIs